Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: Feedback on the final report

 Commissioner Hayne did not make or name any specific individual who should face criminal charges.
 Instead, his report made 24 recommendations relating to institutions and individuals about dishonest misconduct and charged the regulators with the responsibility for taking action.
 Some media feedback was that this approach was part of the problem, citing that ASIC, in particular, had a long history of not proactively enforcing its powers.
 Some of Hayne's most scathing comments were reserved for NAB's chair, Ken Henry, and CEO, Andrew Thorburn:

 NAB also stands apart from the other three major banks.
 Having heard from both the CEO, Mr. Thorburn, and the Chair, Dr. Henry, I am not as confident as I would wish to be that the lessons of the past have been learned.
 More particularly, I was not persuaded that NAB is willing to accept the necessary responsibility for deciding, for itself, what is the right thing to do, and then having its staff act accordingly.
 I thought it telling that Dr. Henry seemed unwilling to accept any criticism of how the board had dealt with some issues.
 I thought it telling that Mr. Thorburn treated all issues of fees for no service as nothing more than carelessness combined with system deficiencies when the total amount to be repaid by NAB and NULIS on this account is likely to be more than $100 million.
 I thought it telling that in the very week that NAB’s CEO and Chair were to give evidence before the Commission, one of its staff should be emailing bankers urging them to sell at least five mortgages each before Christmas.
 Overall, my fear – that there may be a wide gap between the public face NAB seeks to show and what it does in practice – remains.

 — Commissioner Hayne, Final Report: Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
 1 February 2019.

 Despite initially defending their positions, by 7 February both Henry and Thorburn had announced their resignations.

 Financial markets initially responded positively to the final report, having earlier factored in that banks and other financial institutions would be severely penalised.
 Markets viewed the response from the government as measured and a view that some recommendations would help the financial services sector.

-Additional commentary following the release of the final report noted that while Commissioner Hayne’s recommendations were significant, they did not include direct findings of criminal liability.
-Some observers described this as a shortcoming, arguing that the onus was placed too heavily on regulators to act.
-Consumer advocacy groups, including CHOICE, welcomed the findings but urged the government to legislate quickly to prevent further consumer harm.
-The Australian Banking Association, while acknowledging reputational damage to the sector, supported the final recommendations as a pathway to rebuilding trust.
-Academic and legal commentary also emphasised that the Royal Commission reinforced existing obligations rather than introducing new legal duties, placing pressure on both ASIC and APRA to adopt more proactive enforcement strategies.